 The Corporation routinely protests the assessed valuation of its Property used for real estate taxation purposes.
 During 2022, protests were settled to reduce the actual assessed valuations for the 2021/22 tax year.
 This settlement resulted in a prior year refund of \$7,697 and current year credits of \$9,639.
 Professional fees of \$3,875 were incurred to achieve the aforementioned refund and credits.
-Currently, a protest is "open" for tax year 2022/23.
+Currently, protests are "open" for tax years 2022/23 and 2023/24.

-Note 10 - CORPORATION TAXES
+Note 11 - CORPORATION TAXES

 The Corporation is qualified to file its tax returns pursuant to the provisions of Subchapter T of the Internal Revenue Code.
 Subchapter T provides that expenses attributable to the generation of patronage income, i.e., income from business done with or for patrons (tenant-cooperators), are deductible only to the extent of patronage income.
-The Corporation believes that all of its income for the year ended December 31, 2022 is patronage income within the meaning of Subchapter T
+The Corporation believes that all of its income for the year ended December 31, 2023 is patronage income within the meaning of Subchapter T

-For the year ended December 31, 2022, the Corporation sustained an operating loss and will not be liable for Federal Income tax.
-As of December 31, 2022, the corporation had approximately \$3,797,000 of operating loss carryforwards for federal income tax purposes, which will expire in various years through 2037, and approximately \$1,119,700 of operating loss carryforwards, which may be carried forward indefinitely until the loss is fully recovered.
+For the year ended December 31, 2023, the Corporation sustained an operating loss and will not be liable for Federal Income tax.
+As of December 31, 2023, the corporation had approximately \$3,583,400 of operating loss carryforwards for federal income tax purposes, which will expire in various years through 2037, and approximately \$1,406,000 of operating loss carryforwards, which may be carried forward indefinitely until the loss is fully recovered.
 Such loss carryforwards are limited to 80% of the Corporation's taxable income in any one tax period.
 Since the future utilization of these carryforward losses is uncertain, no related deferred tax assets have been recognized in the accompanying financial statements.